-Carol asks, “When life goes wrong, isn’t that the right time to lighten it with humor?”
+ATTENTION ALL BOOMERS (1946-1964 easy to remember if you’re dyslexic) Carol asks, “When life goes wrong, isn’t that the right time to lighten it with humor?”
 Wired to be funny, she writes for and performs to audiences of widows, divorced folks and others who have suffered the loss their job, home, their minds (too far?)
 All are eager for grief relief and Carol provides it.

 Who Am I…? and Who Wants to Know?

 I’m a founding member and Director of Programs for the nonprofit Manhattan Playwrights, Inc and I’ve written many one-act plays for their festivals around Manhattan.
-I am a proud member of the New York Friars Club since 1998 where I head a committee and am a contributor to their distinguished and widely read Friar’s Epistle.
+Comedian Sherry Davey and I collaborated on MY SISTER’S KEEPER, a serious comedy about the family of a fireman killed in 911.
+It workshopped for two weeks at the McGinn/Cazale Theatre in Manhattan.

 To celebrate the 25th anniversary of The Gong Show I performed at the Lighthouse as Peggy Da Pigeon where legend Chuck Barris proclaimed, “You’re my kind of act.”
 I’m still not sure if this is a good thing…

 I have a grown daughter and son, (but are they ever, really?) and a perfect granddaughter, Skylar, born in 2004.
-Miraculously, another perfect granddaughter, Sammi came along in 2012 and Vanessa popped out in 2015!
+Miraculously, another perfect granddaughter, Sammi came along in 2012 and Vanessa in 2015!

 I sold the house where we raised our kids in January 2014 and now I live happily in Manhattan at first with my Morkie, Tony Baloney and after he passed away at twelve years old, now with Frankie, my Havanese.
 My boyfriend, Mickey, is with us each summer.